lobbyview/LobbyViewPythonPackage/README.md

 - str registrant_uuid: Unique identifier of the registrant
 - str registrant_name: Name of the registrant
 - int report_year: Year of the report
+- int min_report_year: Minimum year of the report
+- int max_report_year: Maximum year of the report
 - str report_quarter_code: Quarter period of the report
 - str min_amount: Minimum lobbying firm income or lobbying expense (in-house)